 All PhD students in the department must present a 20-30 minute Graduate Performance.
-Typically this milestone occurs at the end of the winter quarter of the first year of the program.
-The development of the graduate performance begins during the Studies in Performance course (PERF\ST 410) (to be taken in fall quarter by the 2020 and 2021 First Year PhD students).
-The Graduate Performance can take many forms.
-It may be a narrative solo performance based on an original script or sourced from fictional or non-fictional sources, including material from student-conducted oral histories or ethnographies.
-It can also be a non-narrative, gesture or movement-based program, a sound performance installation or an immersive performance.
-What is expected is that in this milestone students engage performance as a method of inquiry and communication building on expressive practices such as performed ethnography, documentary theater, practice-based research, performance installation, lecture performance and the like.
+Typically, this milestone occurs at the end of the winter quarter of the first year of the program.
+The development of the graduate performance begins during the Studies in Performance course (PERF_ST 410).
+The Graduate Performance can take many forms: it may be a narrative solo performance based on an original script or sourced from fictional or non-fictional sources (including material from student-conducted oral histories or ethnographies); it can also be a non-narrative, gesture or movement-based program, a sound performance installation or an immersive performance.
+What is expected is that in this milestone students engage performance as a method of inquiry and communication, building on expressive practices such as performed ethnography, documentary theater, practice-based research, performance installation, lecture performance and the like.

-After a series of performance exercises in PERF\ST 410, students will develop a 10 to 15-minute program as their final project for the course.
+After a series of performance exercises in PERF_ST 410 students will develop a 10 to 15-minute program as their final project for the course.
 Discussion of performance exercises and the final performance in 410 and comments upon the scripts/scores developed in the course are meant to help the student's development of a successful public performance.
-Early in the winter quarter, students are encouraged to consult with grad colleagues and faculty, beyond 410, to enrich and focus their Graduate Performances.
+Early in the winter quarter, students are encouraged to consult with faculty and peers, beyond 410, to enrich and focus their Graduate Performance.
 However, two weeks before the public performance students will be working independently and no longer seeking faculty guidance.
 Students may request assistance from their advisor or graduate performance coordinator (generally the 410 instructor) only if it is absolutely necessary.
-If a student chooses to have an invited showing or open rehearsal, they may welcome suggestions and comments.

 Graduate performances are assessed as Pass/ Redo.
 A passing graduate performance is required for the completion of the MA or PhD program.
 The graduate performances are evaluated by the core faculty.
-Evaluations are based on the following criteria: 1) The performance clearly demonstrates and articulates competency of performance as an object of study, a mode of inquiry, and a means of communication.
+Evaluations are based on the following criteria: 1) The performance clearly demonstrates and articulates competency in engaging performance as an object of study, a mode of inquiry, and a communication medium.

 2) It reflects deep exploration of aesthetic choices and non-verbal modes of communication.
-3) It is driven by a clear research question or problem.
+3) It is driven by a clear research question or problem that is central to the student's research project.
 4) It shows promise of growth and potential to be further developed and presented in conferences or performance venues.

 The graduate performance is the first milestone towards the MA or PhD degree in the department.
+It reflects our program's longstanding commitment to aesthetic performance as a means of advocacy, social intervention, and creative inquiry.
 If the first iteration of the performance is not satisfactory, the student may be asked to redo it.
-In the event that a student is asked to redo the piece they will be notified by the graduate performance coordinator or by the DGS as to the timetable for the reperformance.
+In the event that a student is asked to redo the piece they will be notified by the graduate performance coordinator (the Studies in Performance instructor) or by the DGS as to the timetable for the re-performance.

-Availability of the performance space (the Krause studio) is limited and there is normally time for only one rehearsal before the actual performance.
+Availability of the performance space (the Krause studio) is limited and there is normally time for only one or two general rehearsals before the actual performance.
 Students should feel free to bring in any equipment they need.